MariusMez/GeocachingJDS/README.md

 Then just go with: `docker-compose up -d --build`

+The website is running at http://localhost:1337

+The parse dashboard at http://localhost:4040

 ## PRODUCTION - Run with PM2

 - We recommend using PM2 from http://pm2.keymetrics.io